ali-yildirim/casestudy/Readme.md

 docker-compose run app python unittest.py
 ```

-This command will run the script necessary for unit testing
+This command will run the script necessary for unit testing.

 ## Design Decisions